 Twilio will only allow you to send around 200 messages per day from each long number.
 If you want to send more messages per day and you cannot afford a short code, you can get additional long numbers from Twilio.
 Include those additional numbers by listing them, separated by a

 From=12345051212|19875052323|15675052345.
 When you include multiple long numbers, one number is chosen at random each time an SMS message is sent.

 Click Save to create your provider.

 You can now use CiviSMS to send an SMS message to your phone number (the one you verified in earlier steps).

-See the Everyday Tasks section for some ways you can send messages.
+See Everyday Tasks for some ways you can send messages.